DOES YOUR BAND

 I provide you with a PDF master file containing the following:

 - Complete score and all parts

 - A site-specific license granting your school permission to LEGALLY print or photocopy the score and parts as

 many times as you want (for use by your school only, of course).

 IMPORTANT NOTES ABOUT SITE LICENSES - PLEASE READ:

-2. Site licenses are only issued to schools/institutions - not to individuals (Should you wish to purchase a concert work as a gift for a school, the license will be issued to the school and your name will appear on the license as the donor).
+1. Site licenses are only issued to schools/institutions - not to individuals.
+Should you wish to purchase a concert work as a gift for a school, the license will be issued to the school and your name will appear on the license as the donor.

-3. Site licenses are non-transferrable - in other words, the right to photocopy parts cannot be sold/granted to a third party and does not move with you if you move to another school.
+2. Site licenses are non-transferrable - in other words, the right to print and photocopy cannot be sold/granted to a third party and does not move with you if you move to another school.
 I would greatly appreciate you purchasing your favorite works again for your new school.